tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-16-using-ai-tools-for-vocabulary-lookup.md

 -------------
 ```

 This is basically a for-loop type command pattern.
-(I'm not saying to write the query as an actual for loop, only that this sort of thinking&mdash;fill in a pattern&mdash;works really well.)
+(I'm not saying to write the query as an actual for loop, only that this sort of thinking, of defining a pattern and asking it to complete the pattern with a list of items, works really well.)

 It might take a bit of adjustment to get it right.
 I was using Bard for this.
 I initially asked Bard to make mnemonics for the words, but it wasn't good at mnemonics.
-It was pretty good at the cheesy poems, most of which sadly don't rhyme but still clarify the term pretty well.
-ChatGPT was better at mnemonics but the poems were too high-brow.
-If I could better describe the poetry pattern I wanted, it would have helped.
+Bar was, however, pretty good at writing cheesy poems, most of which sadly don't rhyme but still clarify the term well.
+ChatGPT was better at mnemonics but its poems were too high-brow.
+If I could have better described the poetry pattern I wanted, it would have helped.

-Also, I had to limit the terms to about 10 at a time.
-Then after each run, I pasted in new terms and sadi "Do the same with these terms."
+Also, I had to limit the terms to about 10 at a time, due to length constraints.
+Then after each run, I pasted in new terms and said "Do the same with these terms."
 AI remembered the previous instruction.

 ## My list of terms